Kevin-hello06/browser-agent-modified/README.md

 The agent automatically uses new methods based on natural language commands.

+## Additional Tools

+### Automatic Cookie Acceptance
+The agent includes `auto_accept_cookies`, which automatically detects and dismisses common cookie banners
+("Accept", "I Agree", "OK", etc.).
+This helps automation continue without interruptions on modern websites.

+### Save Page Text
+Use `save_page_text` to save all visible text from the current page into a local file.
+Useful for scraping, exporting article content, debugging, or storing page data for later processing.

+### Simple Infinite Scroll
+`s‍imple_infinite_scroll` provides a lightweight way to scroll to the bottom of long or dynamic pages
+(news feeds, product lists).
+It repeatedly scrolls until no new content loads, without using AI.

 ## Chrome Profile Support

 By default, the agent uses your Chrome profile data (cookies, sessions, logins).
 This means: